TechnikEmpire/NsfwSqueezenet/README.md

 The model has a single output, which consists of float values indicating the probability of the input belonging to one of two classes, ranging from 0.0 to 1.0.
 The first class, 0, is non-pornography, and the second class, 1, is pornography.
 Therefore, you can simply take the second index of the output (class 1 probability) as your result.

 This project was inspired by [Open NSFW](https://github.com/yahoo/open_nsfw).
 Open NSFW has excellent accuracy but is computationally expensive. ~~While we don't quite meet the accuracy of OpenNSFW~~...
 This model is now slightly more accurate than Yahoo's Open NSFW.
 As a bonus, this model executes ~3x faster.
-On modern hardware, I can run classification with this model at ~3msec, including preprocessing.
+On modern hardware, I can run classification with this model at ~3msec on the CPU, including preprocessing.

 On a set of 8000 images (4K per class), the final results for this model vs Yahoo's are: